AlvaroBernabe/aba-geekshubs-fsd-val-Front-Final-Proyect/README.md

 You can manage the following features:

-Whitout Login you can:
+Without logging in, you can:
--See All Games
+- See all games
--See All News
+- See all news
--Register
+- Register
--See Home
+- View the homepage

 As a User You Can :
-- Get Your Profile
+- Access your profile
-- Change Password
+- Change your password
-- Update or Create Your Profile
+- Update or create your profile
-- Get All Games Without Review
+- View all games without reviews
-- Get Your Favourites Games
+- Access your favorite games
-- Get All Your Reviews
+- View all your reviews
-- New Review of Game
+- Write a new game review
-- Search Games By Filter (Name, Genre, Publisher, Score)
+- Search games by filters (name, genre, publisher, score)
-- Update Your Reviews
+- Update your reviews
-- Delete Your Reviews
+- Delete your reviews

-As Admin You Can :
+As an admin, you can:
-- Get Your Profile
+- Access your profile
-- Change Password
+- Change your password
-- Update or Create Your Profile
+- Update or create your profile
-- Get All Games
+- View all games
-- Update Games
+- Update games
-- Delete Games
+- Delete games
-- Get Your Favourites Games
+- Access your favorite games
-- Get All Your Reviews
+- View all user reviews
-- New Review of Game
+- Write a new game review
-- Search Games By Filter (Name, Genre, Publisher, Score)
+- Search games by filters (name, genre, publisher, score)
-- Get All Users
+- View all users
-- Delete Users (Can´t Delete Admin)
+- Delete users (except admins)
-- Change Role Users
+- Change user roles
-- Delete Reviews
+- Delete reviews
-- Search Reviews by Filter ( Game Name and User ID)
+- Search reviews by filters (game name and user ID)
-- Get All News
+- View all news
-- Update News
+- Update news
-- Delete News
+- Delete news
-- New Game
+- Add a new game
-- New News
+- Add a new news item

 ## Stack
 Used tech: